The Humble Royal

 Grassland Farm

 A rare glimpse into the active scientific stewardship at the Grassland and Agricultural Research Station.
-These vibrant captures showcase Dr N. D. Rathod's dedication to field research, environmental preservation, and the family's ongoing connection to the land.
+These photographs showcase Dr N. D. Rathod's dedication to field research, environmental preservation, and the family's ongoing connection to the land.

 The Future Unfolds